gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 be used by teams of DApp builders who will handle data provisioning on behalf of their end users.
 Such teams will want to define and deploy their own contracts as shown in the [custom contract bridging] tutorial.

+## Deploying Your Own Contract

+If you want to deploy your own `SimpleMinterUSC` contract instead of using a pre-deployed one, see the [Deployment Guide](DEPLOY.md) for step-by-step instructions.
+This is useful for:

+- Testing custom contract modifications
+- Having full control over your contract instance
+- Production deployments

 <!-- teardown "cd .." -->